buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 - **Fey**
 	Fey value beautiful and magical objects.
 They have little regard for coins and goods.
 - **Ooze - Parasite - Plant**
-	Oozes don't know what treasure is and leave where they find everything that is not digestible.
+	Oozes don' \*\*t know what treasure is and leave where they find everything that is not digestible.
 Any treasure they may carry is completely accidental.
 - **Undead**
 	The treasures possessed by the undead depend on their intelligence.
 Unintelligent undead usually have only the few goods they had in life, rarely useful as treasures.
 In contrast, intelligent undead use a variety of magic items to annihilate the living.
 - **Humanoid**